GT-ARC/opaca-python-sdk/README.md

 }
 ```

-During the container deployment, your request body would then look like this:
+During the container deployment, your request body to the `POST /containers` would then look like this:

 ```
 {